St John's offers a supportive environment to its students

 In term only-please see above for vacation notices

 Monday-Friday only.
 Please note, in Michaelmas Term we will be holding one to one meetings with all new arriving students (Undergrads and Grads).
 All students are expected to meet with the nurse in the first month of term but as soon as possible if you have any requirement for ongoing health support either though College staff or externally (GP, Psychiatrist, Consultant, Counsellor etc).
 If you have a chronic condition such as Epilepsy, Diabetes, Allergies (Anaphylaxis), Asthma or anything else you wish us to know about please book promptly so we can discuss any support you may require.

 Emma is also the College's Disability Liaison Officer and should be your first port of call if you have a diagnosed disability or may require further support or information.
 Emma will work with the Disability Resource Centre, your GP, your Tutor and other members of College staff to ensure all the support available is offered.

 Morning Clinics 10am-12pm Please book through MOODLE or drop in if an EMERGENCY ONLY.

 Afternoon Clinics 14.00-16.00 Please book through MOODLE.

 Using your Raven password to log in to Moodle, you will then see availability, for urgent issues you can also sit and wait but priority will be given to those who have pre-booked or clinic need.

-On occasion the health centre may be closed at short notice, if so we will try to alert you if you have pre-booked an appointment, we will also post notices on the health centre main door, but this may not always be possible.
-The porters may be aware of our expected return but not always, if we are called to an emergency or have needed to leave site.
+On occasion the health centre may be closed at short notice, if so I will try to alert you if you have pre-booked an appointment, I will also post notices on the health centre main door, but this may not always be possible.
+The porters may be aware of my expected return but not always, if I am called to an emergency or have needed to leave site.